learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 9.30.
-How function overloading works in JavaScript?
+## Q. How function overloading works in JavaScript?

 Function overloading refers to the ability to define multiple functions with the same name but with different parameters.
 In many programming languages, the function to be executed is determined at compile time based on the parameters provided.
 However, in JavaScript, function overloading does not work in the same way because JavaScript functions can be called with any number and type of arguments.